Talkdesk/api/integrations/configuration/README.md

     * **Type:** String, mandatory
     * **Description:** User-friendly action description that Talkdesk will show to the user.
 It should be lowercased so that it can be used in the context of an automation (e.g: "create a new ticket in Zendesk" as description will be presented by Talkdesk as "Then create a new ticket in Zendesk").

+* `scoping`
+    * **Type:** Array, mandatory.
+Possible values: `automation`, `contact`, `interaction`.
+    * **Description:** An array of Strings that identify the scopes where this action should be available.
+Use `automation` for actions that can be executed automatically with trigger-provided values.
+Use `contact` and `interaction` for actions available to be executed with user-submitted input in the context of a contact and/or interaction, respectively.

 * `endpoint`
     * **Type:** String, mandatory
     * **Description:** The URL of the integration bridge responsible to execute this action.